Shortest Edit Path Crossover: A Theory-driven Solution to the Permutation Problem in Evolutionary Neural Architecture Search: Empirical Verification

 In the third experiment, the robustness of the SEP crossover was evaluated by applying it to NAS problems with noisy evaluations.
-The testing accuracy in NAS-bench-101, which consists of random sampling of three real-world training trials, and the accuracy predicted by the surrogate model in NAS-bench-301 \citep{Zela22}, which can be regarded as a very noisy evaluation, were used as the target.
+Noise arises from two sources: (1) the direct fitness/reward, e.g., the validation accuracy, used for search strategy is noisy; (2) The mapping between the final objective, e.g., the test accuracy, and direct fitness/reward is noisy.
+The validation accuracy in NAS-bench-101, which consists of random sampling of three real-world training trials was used as the direct fitness/reward.
+The average test accuracy in NAS-bench-101 was used as the final objectives.

-Figure~\ref{fig:accuracy} again compares the performance of random search, RE with mutation-only, RE augmented with standard crossover, and RE augmented with the SEP crossover.
+Plots (c) and (d) of Figure~\ref{fig:convergence} again compare the performance of random search, RE with mutation-only, RE augmented with standard crossover, RL \citep{Ying19}, and RE augmented with the SEP crossover.
 The SEP crossover consistently outperforms other variants in this setup as well.
-Its performance is superior to the others in reaching the global optimal architecture in NAS-bench-101, and it shows consistently better search ability in NAS-bench-301.
+Its performance is superior to the others in reaching the global optimal architecture (in terms of direct fitness/reward) in NAS-bench-101.
+Appendix~\ref{subsec:add_bo} and ~\ref{subsec:add_path} show more comparisons to two Bayesian optimization (BO) methods, namely BOHB \citep{Falkner18} and SMAC \citep{Hutter2011}, and crossover based on path encoding \citep{White21b}.
+The SEP crossover significantly outperforms all these approaches.
 The empirical results thus demonstrate that the proposed SEP crossover is robust and effective in realistic noisy environments as well.
+Note that the standard crossover performs worse than mutation on NAS-bench-101 in both test accuracy and validation accuracy (see Figure~\ref{fig:empirical} in Appendix~\ref{subsec:add_noise}).
+The population converges slower in these noisy environments, and the parent graphs are not as well aligned.
+Supplementary experiments using the surrogate predictions on NAS-bench-301 \citep{Zela22} are included in Figure~\ref{fig:empirical} of Appendix~\ref{subsec:add_noise}; the SEP crossover shows consistently better search ability.